SabienNguyen/Todo-rs/README.md

  - Sort tasks based on 4 quadrants of task categorization (below are reference images)
 - ![image](https://github.com/user-attachments/assets/600b0cb2-f20e-4847-9316-fd6af9f31dfd)
 - ![image](https://github.com/user-attachments/assets/52c3e7a6-939e-4ba1-92ec-35cae844afd0)
     - tasks to finish feature
       - rewrite struct to contain a quadrant value
       - implement sorting function
+        - start simple, sort in order of quadrant value
       - develop personal hierarchy on event order
  - keep memory of task list locally
-    - I think this is possible by just saving list to text file then reading and writing to it
+    - I think this is possible by just saving list to text file then reading and writing to it use sqlx or sqlitex or whatever crate it is

 ## Final features
   - clean ui